FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

-Now we need to point our plugin to the workspace root for the macro and helpers which means we can get rid of the bincode dependency.
+Now we need to point our plugin to the workspace root instead of the macro directory which means we can get rid of the bincode dependency.
 The updated Cargo.toml and lib.rs are below.

 ```toml
 # ./crates/example-plugin/Cargo.toml